 Instructions

 - Over medium heat, spray a large oven proof skillet with cooking spray so that the bottom is coated.
-Add ground turkey and break up, cooking until it begins to brown.
-(About 4 minutes.)
+Add ground turkey and break up, cooking until it begins to brown, about 4 minutes.

 - Add in the peppers, onions, and garlic.
-Saute, stirring often, until the peppers are tender.
+Sauté, stirring often, until the peppers are tender.
 About 5 to 7 minutes.

 - Stirring often, let your casserole simmer for 20 to 25 minutes or until the rice is tender.
 Simmer uncovered, and make sure to scrape the bottom of the dish as you stir so no rice sticks there.